 Justice Page Middle School Social Studies

-In seventh grade, U.S. Studies students will be exploring the importance of history in our own lives, how history contributes to moral understanding, how history provides identity, and why studying history is essential for good citizenship.
+- U.S. STUDIES 7 In seventh grade, U.S. Studies students will be exploring the importance of history in our own lives, how history contributes to moral understanding, how history provides identity, and why studying history is essential for good citizenship.
 Through inquiry-based study, students will be expected to formulate, grapple with, and evaluate their opinions based on factual information gathered from primary and secondary sources.
 We will view American History through a multiple perspective lens to help our future world citizens function with a more open mind.
 Students will be empowered by their increased knowledge of how their country operates and how they can impact and react to change.
 Our seventh grade US Studies course will focus on history in the United States as it unfolds in the early 1800s to the present day.
 The national History Day project is a major project of this class where students choose a topic to research and present in a competitive showcase.